Boron group: Oxidation states

 The inert s-pair effect is significant in the group-13 elements, especially the heavier ones like thallium.
 This results in a variety of oxidation states.
 In the lighter elements, the +3 state is the most stable, but the +1 state becomes more prevalent with increasing atomic number, and is the most stable for thallium.
 Boron is capable of forming compounds with lower oxidization states, of +1 or +2, and aluminium can do the same.
 Gallium can form compounds with the oxidation states +1, +2 and +3.
 Indium is like gallium, but its +1 compounds are more stable than those of the lighter elements.
 The strength of the inert-pair effect is maximal in thallium, which is generally only stable in the oxidation state of +1, although the +3 state is seen in some compounds.
 Stable and monomeric gallium, indium and thallium radicals with a formal oxidation state of +2 have since been reported.
 Nihonium may have +5 oxidation state.

 Periodic trends

-There are several trends that one could notice as they look at the properties of Boron group members.
-The Boiling Points of these elements drop from period to period, while densities tend to rise.
+There are several trends that can be observed in the properties of the boron group members.
+The boiling points of these elements drop from period to period, while densities tend to rise.